 “She was taught to read and write in English, and Catechism, by the Opunake Harbour Board engineer’s Irish wife.
 Grandmother was their maid, and did chores like feeding the chooks and cleaning the silver and pots and kettles.
 Her knowledge of the English language was adequate but limited, because she had little access to schooling, but she always read the daily papers and magazines.”

 “… in Poland the Germans would only allow them to eat the meat of whatever died in the fields, or suspiciously.”

-For many Polish settler children the needs of the family and their farm took precedence over schooling.
-Martha’s going into service would have meant one fewer mouth to feed for August and Apolonia Neustrowski, and possibly an extra income.
+For many Polish settler children, the needs of the family and their farm took precedence over schooling.
+Martha’s going into service would have meant one fewer mouth to feed for August and Apolonia Neustrowski, and an extra income.

-When Martha arrived in Marshland as a new bride, Joseph had already completed the initial draining and clearing on his property.
-The resulting soil was ideal for crops such as onions, carrots and the garlic essential in Polish food preparation.
+When Martha arrived in Marshland as a new bride, Joseph had already completed the initial draining and clearing of his property.
+The resulting soil was ideal for crops such as onions, carrots, and the garlic essential in Polish cooking.

 At least four Watemburg children attended Christchurch’s Yaldhurst School at the same time.